-School starts at 8.50am for all children.
-If your child arrives after 8.50am they will be marked as late in the registers.
+If your child arrives after 8.55am they will need to enter school via the main office.
 If they arrive after 9.20am they will be marked as 'late after registers have closed' and this means that they are deemed to have been absent for the session.
 This is recorded as an unauthorised absence.

 At our school we aim for 100% attendance.
-When the attendance of an individual child falls below 96%, school will start to monitor more closely the amount of time that child has off school and the reasons behind the absence.
-School may use strategies such as parenting contracts, attendance panels and referrals to the local authority attendance team in order to support parents in improving attendance.
+When the attendance of an individual child falls below 96%, school will start to monitor more closely the amount of time that child has had off school and the reasons behind the absence.
+School will work together with families to try to imporve attendance.
+If this is not possible, school may use strategies such as parenting contracts, attendance panels and referrals to the local authority attendance team in order to support parents in improving attendance.

 Leave in Term Time